Tarland

-Tarland is home to the Culsh Earth House, an Iron Age below-ground dwelling that otherwise known as a Souterrain.
-Souterrains were used to store food and the Culsh Earth House probably served as a community cellar.
+Tarland is home to the Culsh Earth House, an Iron Age below-ground dwelling otherwise known as a Souterrain.

 Just south of Tarland is the Tomnaverie stone circle, a 4,000-year-old recumbent stone circle.
 The land is owned by the MacRobert Trust and in the care of Historic Scotland.
 The circle was recently restored with help from a donation by the trust.

 Melgum Lodge near Tarland was originally built as a hunting lodge for the physician to Queen Victoria who frequently stayed in the vicinity at Balmoral Castle.